 Enfield Schools are responsible for their own data protection compliance and therefore have individual privacy notices.
 Please refer to the school website for details.

-Enfield Council in its role at a Local Education Authority keeps a range of data relating to schools to administer services.
+Enfield Council in its role at a Local Education Authority keeps a range of data relating to schools and early years settings, to administer services.
 These include the following:

 Data kept (contact, pupil identification, parent/carer identification assumed), consent/legal basis and retention period